-We go deep into the Mayan world of southern Mexico, from February 21 to March 1, 2023.
-While we focus on textiles, we also explore what it means to be indigenous, part of a cooperative, live in a remote village, have agency and access to economic opportunity.
+We go deep into the Maya world of southern Mexico, from February 20 to February 28, 2024.
+While we focus on textiles, we also explore what it means to be indigenous, part of a cooperative, live in a remote village, have agency and access to economic opportunity, and understand the role of women in traditional life.
 We meet creative, innovative and talented people who open their doors and welcome us.

 8 nights, 9 days in and around the San Cristobal de Las Casas highlands.

 Cost • $3,395 double room with private bath (sleeps 2) • $4,285 single room with private bath (sleeps 1) A $500 non-refundable deposit will reserve your space.
 Contact: Norma Schafer to register.

 What is a Study Tour: Our programs are designed as learning experiences, and as such we talk with weavers about how and why they create, what is meaningful to them in their designs, the ancient history of patterning and design, use of color, tradition and innovation, values and cultural continuity, and the social context within which they work.
 First and foremost, we are educators.
 Norma worked in top US universities for over 35 years and Eric founded the education department at Oaxaca’s textile museum.
 Our interest is in creating connection and artisan economic development.